M3wP/Monopoly/C64/readme.md

 ## Optimisation Targets:

-* The screen constant data could be loaded into high memory (346 bytes).
 * The trdsel0 dialog currently uses some 3KB of memory on top of the overview dialog's nearly 1.5KB.
 This is massive.
 It should be optimised somehow.
 * Zero page utilisation (get rid of all those reloads for current player!)